 Then we strode off into the wild, Dad on point and John taking up our rear.
 We moved along the path again, our eyes peeled for anything moving in the woods and ears listening for just the slightest sound.

 Overall, it was a quiet morning that led into a quiet afternoon.
-We walked and moved, climbing over fallen trees that obscured the path or slipping through overgrown areas were the plants worked to reclaim areas that man and animal (mostly animal) trudged through.
-I admit, I was starting to get bored and tired.
+We walked and moved, climbing over fallen trees that obscured the path or slipping through overgrown areas where the plants worked to reclaim areas that man and animal (mostly animal) trudged through.
+I’ll admit, I was starting to get bored and tired.
 You can only walk so long and not see anything before you get a bit dispirited.
 Dad didn’t show any signs of exhaustion though.
-Even after getting out the hospital this soon, he moved like he had a purpose.
+Even after getting out of the hospital this soon, he moved like he had a purpose.
 I figured we’d eventually come across a tree a bit too large or an overgrown patch a bit too thick but he moved on through without a word of complaint.

 It turned out to be worth it all.

 We stopped as my dad held up a hand, both John and I halting in awkward poses as we immediately put our feet down mid-walk.
 In the distance, it took me a moment to see what he was looking at.
 It was hard to make out through the brush and trees, but I could see the light-brown form of…a deer!
 It stood off in the distance, through the trees, lightly grazing on something on the ground.
 And, with our luck, it was a buck!
 Two sets of large antlers rose from its head, tall and proud before they broke off into two branches a piece.
 A forked-horn my dad would call it.

 My dad looked at me and gave me a grin as a hand motioned to the rifle on my shoulder.